Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 ## BigQuery

 BigQuery is a flagship GCP product and is featured in numerous questions.
-At a high level, it's a serverless columnar store SQL database that features:
+At a high level, it's a serverless columnar store SQL database whose features include: